Summary of Content

 - worn teeth

-In many cases, bruxism is linked to stress and occurs subconsciously, often during sleep.
-Sleep conditions, such as snoring and obstructive sleep apnoea (in which your natural breathing patterns are disrupted), have been linked to incidences of bruxism.
+Bruxism occurs subconsciously, often during sleep.
+Sleep conditions, such as snoring and obstructive sleep apnoea (in which your natural breathing patterns are disrupted), have been linked to incidences of bruxism, as well as stress.

 Bruxism may not be permanent; however, episodes often occur during times of great anxiety.
 Sufferers are also prone to overly clenching their jaw when concentrating particularly hard while awake.